 });

-Abbiamo anche implementato un fallback per le esecuzioni locali: se non è presente una configurazione di dominio, avviamo il server MCP con HTTP semplice.
+Abbiamo anche implementato un fallback per esecuzioni locali: se non è presente una configurazione di dominio, avviamo il server MCP con HTTP semplice.
 Questo rende possibile il testing locale senza la necessità di un certificato o del DNS durante lo sviluppo.